Jamesits/ESP32_PWM_FANCTL/README.md

 Wiring:
 * Hook GPIO16 to the blue (RPM input) pin of the fan
-* Connect all the GNDs
+* Connect ESP32 GND and fan GND
 * Wire a push button between GPIO27 and GND

 Usage: